AveryGriffin/NNfromScratch/README.md

-This code goes along with my tutorial for creating a NN from scratch.
-The tutorial should be finished come March 1, 2020.
-Once it is, you can find it on my website https://engineeringsapien.com/.
+This code goes along with my tutorial for creating a Neural Network from scratch.
+The neural network is used to classify Darth Vader vs Yoda images.
+You can find the tutorial on my website https://engineeringsapien.com/tutorials/nntutorial/.